DevRelCon2017-Beijing/translation/README.md

 These articles or videos are selected from previous speeches given by all community leaders of world-class corporations, well-known developer relation consultants or famous technical advocates.
 We expect to finish English-to-Chinese translation during this Feb.

 Please choose one (or several) from **original** you'd like to translate and contact Miya to mark as **ongoing**.
-Pull request to send us your translation.
+Pull request to send us your translation or directly send to Miya through Wechat.
 The translations will be **reviewed** by organizers, and then **finished** ones will be published on DevEco's platforms, official Conference website or other social media, with the name of translator specified.

 ## Translation progress

-### 1. Original
+### 1. Original (more to be added)

 * [History of developer evangelism](https://devrel.net/industry/history-developer-evangelism-josh-marinacci)
 * [How to Become An Awesome Developer Evangelist When You’re Not a Developer (video)](http://cmxhub.com/developer-evangelism-non-developer/)